Safe and Effective Ways To Achieve Rapid Weight Loss

 Raul Navarro / Stocksy

-The researchers designed both approaches to reduce weight by 15%.
-Then, the researchers placed people who lost 12.5% or more weight during phase one into a second weight maintenance plan for 144 weeks.
+The researchers designed both approaches to decrease weight by 15%.
+They placed people who lost 12.5% or more weight during phase one into a second weight maintenance plan for 144 weeks.

 Quickly losing weight places a lot of stress on your body and increases the risk of complications, like: